-Finally, our organizations would also be supportive of the CDC providing additional guidance on how family caregivers of those with high-risk conditions should approach vaccination.
+Finally, our organizations also encourage the ACIP to provide additional recommendations on how family caregivers of those with high-risk conditions should approach vaccination.
 Our organizations have heard numerous concerns from those who care for their family members with rare diseases, but this particular group does not fall under the definition of healthcare worker as defined by the CDC as their home is not traditionally a "healthcare setting."
 Clarity as to where these family caregivers fall within the vaccine prioritization guidelines would be a welcome consideration by the rare disease community.

 Our organizations fully support the efficient and equitable allocation of vaccines.
 Not all rare disease patients have conditions that put them at elevated risk.
 Consequently, we are not advocating that all rare disease patients, or their full-time caregivers, be automatically prioritized for vaccination.
-However, it is critical that the CDC provide additional guidance to states to ensure proper prioritization and access to vaccines for rare disease patients whose providers do believe they are at elevated risk.
+However, it is critical that the ACIP provide additional recommendations to ensure proper prioritization and access to vaccines for rare disease patients whose providers do believe they are at elevated risk.

-We thank you for your consideration of our concerns and sincerely appreciate the efforts that the CDC has undertaken to combat this pandemic.
+We thank you for your consideration of our concerns and sincerely appreciate the efforts that the ACIP has undertaken to combat this pandemic.
 We look forward to working together to support policies that translate into the responsible vaccination of rare disease patients.